How to avoid bankruptcy and save your assets

 Restructure or consolidate

 When things begin to get out of control, the sooner you start planning to get them back on track the better.
 If you’re struggling with your mortgage talk to a mortgage broker about restructuring it.
 A few years with an interest-only mortgage won’t help you reduce your debt, but it might just buy you some time to get on top of your financial situation.
+Also consider a Mortgage Offset Account which can save you a lot of money on the life of the loan.

 If you have a lot of different debts spread across multiple creditors, think about consolidating into a single debt.
 This is often a lot easier to manage and you’ll probably end up paying less interest too.
 (Related article: How to improve your credit score)